 Joining a student organization is a great way to network and further your professional development.
-There is organization on campus Eta Epsilon chapter of Beta Alpha Psi has continued to grow since its installation at CMU in 1985.
-The fraternity is composed of accounting

-No. 12 - Joining a student organization is a great way to network and further your professional development.
-There is organization on campus Eta Epsilon chapter of Beta Alpha Psi has continued to grow since its installation at CMU in 1985.
+There is organization on campus Eta Epsilon chapter of Beta Alpha Psi (BAP) has continued to grow since its installation at CMU in 1985.
 The fraternity is composed of accounting